Weight: SI units

 In most modern scientific work, physical quantities are measured in SI units.
 The SI unit of weight is the same as that of force: the newton (N) – a derived unit which can also be expressed in SI base units as kg⋅m/s2 (kilograms times metres per second squared).

 In commercial and everyday use, the term "weight" is usually used to mean mass, and the verb "to weigh" means "to determine the mass of" or "to have a mass of".
 Used in this sense, the proper SI unit is the kilogram (kg).

-As of 20 May 2019, the kilogram, which is essential to evaluate the weight of an object, has been redefined in terms of Planck's constant.
-The new definition does not affect the actual amount of the material but increases the measurement's quality and decreases the uncertainty associated with it.